 Paris is a big and surprisingly diverse city, made up of several unique and distinct neighborhoods.
 Paris can be romantic, chic, trendy, gritty, crowded, quiet and more, all based on where you are.
 No two neighborhoods are the same.
 The experience you have while visiting the capital will be largely determined by where you decide to book your accommodations.
 To make sure you get the most out of your trip, you want the area you’re staying in to fit your wish list.
 We’ve put together some advice to help you decide where to stay in Paris.

+While the information provided in this post is free, we also sell tours at reasonable price points.
 Visiting Paris and looking for the best ways to see the city?
 Our guided tours allow you to see the highlights of Paris while skipping the lines and crowds.
 Make the most out of your trip to the City of Light with Parisian experts who want nothing more to tell you all about the exciting history of their beloved city.
 And while you’re there, check out the best things to do in Paris!

 Levels of Accommodations